Application Programming Interfaces (APIs) are a set of functions and tools that developers can use to access and modify Google Workspace data.

 A delta migration is performed after the bulk migration, but before all users become active and begin using Google Workspace accounts for daily activities.
 The purpose of a delta migration is to migrate email received in your users’ legacy inbox during the bulk migration period.

 Public Folders in Exchange are used to share information with all or groups of users in your organization.
 Users can use Public Folders to post messages, calendar events, contacts, and so on.

 Google Workspace does not support Public Folders in the sense that Exchange uses them.
 However, you can implement similar functionality by using Google Groups to create a collaborative inbox, or by using shared files and folders in Google Drive.

 An admin database is an HCL Notes database that’s part of the Google Workspace Migration for HCL Notes (GWMHN) application.
 A migration administrator uses the admin database to configure a migration for an HCL Domino domain.

 Administrators use a Domino directory to manage a Domino system.
 It contains information about users, servers, and groups, as well as any custom entries you added.

 If you register a user or server in a domain, the directory automatically creates the corresponding person and server documents in the Domino directory for the domain.
 These documents contain detailed information about each user and server.

 A feeder database is a Notes database responsible for all migration tasks.
-A scheduled agent runs in each feeder database, extracts data, and migrates it to the G Suite account.
+A scheduled agent runs in each feeder database, extracts data, and migrates it to the Google Workspace account.

 A Notes template file (NTF) is a skeleton file that contains design elements, but no documents.
 Notes Storage Facility (NSF) files are created from NTFs.
-GSMIN is distributed as a set of NTFs.
+GWMHN is distributed as a set of NTFs.

 Scheduled agents are tasks that are executed on the Domino server at specific intervals or times.
 Scheduled agents run inside a Notes application (or database).
-GSMIN uses scheduled agents to migrate data from HCL Notes to G Suite.
+GWMHN uses scheduled agents to migrate data from HCL Notes to Google Workspace.